seomoz/docker-sshagent-socket/README.md

 ```
 (it may ask you to add `$SSH_AUTH_SOCK` at the end of the line)

+See [docker-wrap.sh](docker-wrap.sh) for a more ready-to-go script that brings up a forwarding container, runs a command (such as `docker build -t myproject .`), and removes the forwarding container.

-you can add the following lines to a Dockerfile for an image with `socat`
+You can add the following lines to a Dockerfile for an image with `socat`
 installed

 ```